What is Indemnity-to-Sheriff (Marshal) Bond?

 But this action could damage Neil’s other property, mainly the garage.
 Neil could also file charges against the law enforcement officer who effected the writ that caused damage to his garage even if the action of the officer was legal and lawful.

-To protect itself from any and all liability, the officer can ask the plaintiff (Toyota) to obtain an Indemnity-to-Sheriff Bond to guarantee that the plaintiff will reimburse the officer should Neil take any legal action against them.
+To protect itself from any and all liability, the court can ask the plaintiff (Toyota) to obtain an Indemnity-to-Sheriff Bond to guarantee that the plaintiff will reimburse the officer should Neil take any legal action against them.

-Officers were called to enforce a writ ordering the seizure of a large antique statue from a defendant who lives on the 15th floor of a 20-storey apartment building.
+Officers were called to enforce a writ ordering the seizure of a large antique statue from a defendant who lives on the 15th floor of a 20-story apartment building.
 Complicating the enforcement of the order is the fact that the statue is so fragile and cumbersome it might be damaged if it is moved using the elevator only.

 The officer needs to use special tools, including the hiring of antique experts to handle the movement of the property, as well as a helicopter to airlift the statue once it is boxed in a crate.

-But before making all necessary arrangements, the officer required the plaintiff to post an Indemnity-to-Sheriff Bond to guarantee that the plaintiff will reimburse all expenses incurred in the seizure and transport of the statue, including payment of experts and rental of the helicopter.
+But before making all necessary arrangements, the court required the plaintiff to post an Indemnity-to-Sheriff Bond to guarantee that the plaintiff will reimburse all expenses incurred in the seizure and transport of the statue, including payment of experts and rental of the helicopter.